The Rebuilding Compass • Recovery Education

 Financial Clarity

-At Mediation & Mitigation Solutions, we believe many people attempt to solve conflict while their nervous system is still overwhelmed.
+The Rebuilding Compass is built around a simple idea: many people try to solve conflict while their nervous system is still overwhelmed.

 The goal is not to win the conflict.
 The goal is to regain enough stability that good decisions become possible.